2022 Merit Award: FG disqualifies all 32 nominated candidates

 By Joseph Erunke

-The Chairman, Nigerian National Merit Award Governing Board, Prof. Shakarau Yakubu Aku, who disclosed this at a news conference in Abuja on Monday, explained that a total of 32 nominations/applications for the award were received by the NNMA.
+The chairman, Nigerian National Merit Award Governing Board, Prof. Shakarau Yakubu Aku, who disclosed this at a briefing in Abuja yesterday, explained that 32 nominations/applications for the award were received by the NNMA.

-According to him, four candidates were in the field of Science, nine in Medicine, five in Engineering Technology while 14 were in the Humanities.
+According to him, four candidates are in the field of Science, nine in Medicine, five in Engineering Technology and 14 were in the Humanities.

 Recall that the Nigerian National Merit Award,NNMA, was established by ACT No. 53 of the 1979 and was amended by Act No. 96 of the 1992 now LFN 122 of 2004.